adelphi-ed-tech/au-courses/content/video-games.md

 Costikyan, G. (2002).
 I Have No Words & I Must Design: Toward a Critical Vocabulary for Games. _Proceedings of Computer Games and Digital Cultures Conference_.

-Fullerton, T. (2019).
-Chapter 5: Working with System Dynamics.
-In _Game design workshop: A playcentric approach to creating innovative games_.
+Fullerton, T. (2019). _Game design workshop: A playcentric approach to creating innovative games_.
 AK Peters/CRC Press.

 Gee, J. P. (2003).
 What video games have to teach us about learning and literacy. _Computers in Entertainment_, 1(1), 20. <https://doi.org/10.1145/950566.950595>